karunalladeva/nodesampleone/README.md

-# express-locallibrary-tutorial
+# express-locallibrary
-Tutorial "Local Library" website written in in Node/Express.
+"Local Library" website written in in Node/Express.

 ----